-- A clear knowledge of the customer needs over your own.
+- A clear knowledge of the customer’s needs, over your own.

-- A simple, concise and compelling moment of truty
+- A simple, concise and compelling moment of truth.

-- Highlight the tensions as life and death matters to magnify the emotion and the call the action.
+- Highlight the tensions as life and death matter to magnify the emotion and call action.

 Tips for delivery:

 - What questions are we trying to answer?
-Before starting, we need to know where we’re going – go back to the brief / proposal, stakeholder question.
+Before starting, we need to know where we’re going – go back to the brief/proposal, and stakeholder question.

 - Arrange the flow in a storyboard and test it.

-- Pick your story building vehicle: do you need PowerPoint, or handouts or other tools?
+- Pick your story-building vehicle: do you need PowerPoint, handouts or other tools?

 - If you do use PowerPoint – one chart, one point!